Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Introduction

 Bj\"orklund and Hartnick show that for almost every $r > 0$, every cut and project set $\Lambda$ originating from the window $\B_\lef(0,r)$ and lattice whose dual is $\psi$-Liouvillean satisfies the asymptotics

 for any $\delta > 0$.
 This means that, at least along subsequences, the discrepancy can be very large.
-In fact, they also show that there exist explicit $\psi$-Liouvillean lattices and $\Omega_\lef$ so that cut-and project sets $\Lambda$ with this data satisfies
+In fact, they also show that there exist explicit $\psi$-Liouvillean lattices and $\Omega_\lef$ so that cut and project sets $\Lambda$ with this data satisfies